-- 11. In the Port field, if you selected No Service Discovery above, then type the number of the TCP port that the Hive server uses to listen for client connections.
-Otherwise, do not type a value in the field. - 12.
+- c.
+In the ZooKeeper Namespace field, type the namespace on ZooKeeper under which Hive Server 2 znodes are added. - 10.
 In the Database field, type the name of the database schema to use when a schema is not explicitly specified in a query.